Français

 • Reflect on ways to keep plastic out of the environment

-• Ask helpers to spread the cards widely spaced within the playing area.
+In a playing area, mark off a space as home base and ask helpers to spread the cards widely spaced within the determined playing area.
+Explain the game:

 • Students are going to be hungry sea turtles, and the cards represent items they can eat.

-Sea turtles typically eat jellyfish, and items like plastic bags and balloons can often look like jellyfish floating in the water.
-The turtles may ingest these items, which take up space in their stomach, making them feel full without providing nutrients.
+3. Explain that sea turtles typically eat jellyfish, and items like plastic bags and balloons can often look like jellyfish floating in the water.
+The turtles may ingest these items, and they take up space in their stomach, making them feel full without providing any actual nutrients.
 It can also block their digestive system, which can be fatal because the turtle can no longer feed properly.

 • How single-use plastics can hurt animals and what we can do about it